 The increasing development pressure on coastal lands and waters raises issues that involve federal, state and local laws, regulations and ordinances.
-To explore these topics, the Center produces Legal Tides, a free newsletter that examines legal and planning issues as they relate to North Carolina’s coastal area and the Atlantic Ocean.
+To explore these topics, the Center has published Legal Tides, a free newsletter that examines legal and planning issues as they relate to North Carolina’s coastal area and the Atlantic Ocean.
 Articles present a balanced and informative analysis of issues.

 - Perspectives on the North Carolina Commercial Fishing Industry: North Carolina Fishery Policy Series, Part 2 (Autumn 2014)